 What Age Can a Baby Go in Bouncer Jumper?

 With a baby jumper, your hands may be freed up to do other things while your baby burns off some of their energy.
 But how old should they be before they begin bouncing?
 When can a baby use a jumper toy?

-A baby should not be placed in a jumper until they have neck and head control.
-Six-month-old babies can use a jumper since they have complete head control.
-The earliest recommendation for putting a jumper on a baby is five months.
+The appropriate age for a baby to start using a jumper can vary depending on their individual development and physical capabilities.
+But as a general recommendation, babies should not be placed in a jumper until they have neck and head control.
+Six-month-old babies may use a jumper since they typically have complete head control.

 Are Baby Jumpers Bad?